xswitch/battleship/readme.md

 > End Screen

 Bugs
-> Ships are too long
+> Placing ships over other ships.
+No checks